 Whether you’re an expert or a beginner at paychecks, there’s a lot of jargon and technical terms you need to decipher.
-A pay stub abbreviation is a term or a code written in a payroll.
+A paycheck stub abbreviation is a term or a code written in a payroll.
 Pay stub abbreviations and acronyms provide employees with a clean and easy-to-read format for their paychecks.

 Although plenty of companies have adapted paperless paychecks, some employees still expect pay stubs for recordkeeping and double-checking their earnings.
 Checks come with acronyms and codes, and some employees might not immediately understand those abbreviated terminologies.

 If you have ever read your paycheck and didn’t understand some of the terms, keep reading for a breakdown of what they stand for.
-Down below are some of the key pay stub abbreviations and acronyms, as well as their meanings.

 Header Abbreviations and Acronyms